-Fourteen companies attended the first information session and 15 companies attended the second information session.
-Between the two sessions, 21 unique companies attended.
-The slide decks and audio from both sessions were posted on the BGS Auction website.
+Ten companies attended the first information session, nine companies attended the second information session, and eight companies attended the third information session.
+Between the three sessions, 16 unique companies attended.
+The slide decks and audio from the first two sessions were posted on the BGS Auction website.
 All questions asked at the information sessions were adequately answered by NERA.